AlanJoji/HMS/README.md

 `appointment1`

-Commands relating to this can be found in the`sql_scripts.sql`
+Commands relating to this can be found in  `sql_scripts.sql`

 ## Authors